Running a Style Guide

 5. The method of claim 4, wherein the text passage is determined from text within a predetermined distance of an anchor tag in a respective source document in the source documents of the anchor record.

-6. The method of claim 1, further including repeating the accessing and outputting so as to produce a layered set of sorted anchor maps.
+6. The method of claim 1, further including repeating the accessing and outputting to produce a layered set of sorted anchor maps.

 7. The method of claim 6, further including, when a merge condition has been satisfied, merging a subset of the layered set of sorted anchor maps to produce a merged anchor map; wherein the merged anchor map includes a plurality of merged anchor records, each merged anchor record corresponding to at least one anchor record from the subset of the layered set of sorted anchor maps, wherein the merged anchor records are ordered in the merged anchor map based on their respective target document identifiers.